davidhyland/roombooker/README.md

 == Changelog ==

+= 1.4.5 =
+* Bug fix for stats where booking did not have an end time specified

 = 1.4.4 =
 * Added further bug fix for event time clash detection
 * Updated plugin-update-checker to v 4.5